Organization lauds recent announcement by Levi's to reduce greenhouse gas emissions in its supply chain

 Monday June 25, 2018

-SAN FRANCISCO —Local environmental organization Stand.earth will attempt to break a Guinness World Record for the “largest gathering of people in their underwear” on Sunday, August 5, at Golden Gate Park in San Francisco, during National Underwear Day.
+SAN FRANCISCO —Local environmental organization Stand.earth has canceled its planned attempt to break a Guinness World Record for the “largest gathering of people in their underwear” at the "Pants Off for the Planet" event, which had been scheduled for Wednesday, September 12 in San Francisco.

-Stand.earth is the organizer behind the popular “Too Dirty to Wear” campaign calling on Levi’s to be a fashion industry leader and transition the factories in its supply chain to renewable energy.
+Stand.earth launched its “Too Dirty to Wear” campaign against Levi’s in December 2017, calling on the company to clean up the climate pollution throughout its supply chain.
 The group has held several “pants off, dance off” protests at Levi’s stores in San Francisco and New York City over the past few months.
 See photos at bit.ly/dirty-levis.

-In April, Stand.earth released its “Too Deadly to Wear” report, detailing the fashion industry’s and Levi's outsized role in the deadly impacts of climate change and air pollution across the globe.
+In April 2018, the group released its “Too Deadly to Wear” report, detailing the fashion industry’s and Levi's outsized role in the deadly impacts of climate change and air pollution across the globe.
 Read the report at https://fashion.stand.earth.